Orville Hungerford: Politician

 Orville Hungerford started his political career at the local level and worked his way up the governmental ladder.
 In the first Village of Watertown, New York election in May 1816, Hungerford, 26 years old, was elected as one of three assessors.
-By 1823, Hungerford was elected President of the Village of Watertown Trustees.
-He continued to be elected President of the Village of Watertown Trustees in 1824, 1833, 1834, and 1835 as well as serve as one of the five Village of Watertown Trustees in 1840 and 1841.
+By 1823, Hungerford was elected president of the Village of Watertown Trustees.
+He continued to be elected president of the Village of Watertown Trustees in 1824, 1833, 1834, and 1835 as well as serve as one of the five Village of Watertown Trustees in 1840 and 1841.
 In 1850, Marcus Hungerford, the son of Orville, served a single term as one of the Village of Watertown Trustees.

 In the summer of 1832, "Asiatic cholera" spread throughout the country, including the North Country of New York, terrifying the inhabitants.
 As a result, numerous meetings were held in the Village of Watertown as well as surrounding towns and villages to institute sanitary measures.
 On June 25, 1832, Orville Hungerford was appointed with others to the newly established board of health to oversee local measures to quash the invisible killer.

 Orville Hungerford served on the Board of Supervisors for the Town of Watertown, New York (later becoming the City of Watertown by legislative act on May 8, 1869) for the following terms: 1835–37, 1841–42, and 1851 until his death.

 On November 8, 1836, Hungerford was appointed by his district as a presidential elector.

-In September 1839, U.S. President Martin Van Buren visited Jefferson County, riding in a carriage with Orville Hungerford and his brother-in-law and former business partner Jabez Foster, followed by a procession almost a mile long, from Madison Barracks in Sackets Harbor to Watertown.
+In the late summer of 1839, Colonel Edmund Kirby invited U.S. President Martin Van Buren for lunch at the General Jacob Brown mansion in Brownville, Jefferson County, N.Y.
+Afterwards, President Van Buren rode in the lead carriage with Orville Hungerford and his brother-in-law and former business partner Jabez Foster, "drawn by four beautiful bays" en route to Watertown, N.Y.
+At the time, Hungerford was the recognized leader of the Democratic party in Jefferson County.
+The President's two sons followed their father in a carriage accompanied by the Secretary of War's wife, Mrs. Joel R. Poinsett, and Watertown attorney, Micah Sterling A mile-long procession stretched behind.
+The President attended a public reception at the American House hotel in Watertown and then had dinner with Democratic donors thrown by former Congressman Isaac Bronson before overnighting at Sterling Hall, the mansion of Mican Sterling.